shnifer/magellan/README.md

 Space flight imitation for LARP game.

+Game is over and this project is finished.

 Using [ebiten engine](https://github.com/hajimehoshi/ebiten).
 Thanks you, Hajime Hoshi!

 Using [diskv](https://github.com/peterbourgon/diskv) for disk storage and [packr](https://github.com/gobuffalo/packr) for embedding static data